 Modern Day Hearing Aids: Modern-day Hearing Aids is unlike anything used in the past.
 They are extremely lightweight, highly concealable, and tremendously efficient at the amplification of sounds.
 They are known to filter noise effortlessly ensuring that no shadowing of sounds occurs.
 Most new-age hearing aids consist of a microphone to pick up sound, amplifier circuit to make the sound louder, receiver to deliver the sound to the ear canal, and batteries.
 Hearing aids can be digital or analog.

 - Analog – These hearing aids amplify all sound waves in a similar manner.
 They are usually programmable for different settings and listening environments.
 Analog Hearing aids are less commonly used than digital hearing aids.

 - Digital – Digital Hearing aids have additional features like conversion of sound waves to digital waves which make them sound exactly like a duplication of the original sound to be amplified.
 They might also be equipped with advanced features like background sound cancellation or noise cancellation.

-- Mini BTE Aids (on the ear) – This is a relatively new type of BTE hearing aid which allows for lesser occlusion and are better for cosmetic purposes.
+- Mini BTE Aids (on the ear) – This is a relatively new type of BTE hearing aid which allows for lesser occlusion and is better for cosmetic purposes.

 - In the Ear (ITE) Aids – These hearing aids consist of a shell containing parts of the hearing aid which sit inside the outer ear.
-Since the receiver sits inside the outer ear canal, it is more susceptible to damage by buildup of the ear wax overtime.
-Thus, regular cleaning and maintenance is integral to ensure the performance of these hearing aids.
+Since the receiver sits inside the outer ear canal, it is more susceptible to damage by a buildup of the ear wax over time.
+Thus, regular cleaning and maintenance are integral to ensure the performance of these hearing aids.

 - In the Canal (ITC) and Completely in the canal (CIC) Aids – The parts of these hearing aids are contained in cases which can be partly or completely placed in the ear canal.
 These are the most compact of all hearing aids available and are usually considerably more expensive.